HITECHCRIME/HC_SG51_Colorized_World/README.md

-null void to fill in your head - breathe please breathe - let me guess i swear on our both lives just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the vibe's warmth, calm of my tribe's might flame of the ages old spirits sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain,
+null void to fill in your head - breathe please breathe - let me guess i swear on our both lives
+(just to grasp the heart will it melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel(ing) the vibe's warmth, calm of my tribe's might flame of the ages old spirits sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain,